jtlapp/fieldzoo/README.md

 [NX](https://nx.dev), a tool for managing monorepos.
 I expect this platform to consist of a number of apps and tools that need to share code, and monorepos make this possible.
 I settled on NX primarily for its simplicity, but it's also the fastest at building from cache.

 [Node.js](https://nodejs.org/en/about/), a server-side JavaScript runtime.
 Node's asynchronous, non-blocking event-driven architecture makes it easy to build high-throughput web apps.
+Node apps are also easy to deploy on any OS, and it allows backend devs to also work on frontend code.

 [TypeScript](https://typescriptlang.org/), a statically-typed superset of JavaScript.
 TypeScript allows for running JavaScript on Node with static typing checking, eliminating a whole class of errors at compile time and making it easy to refactor code from VSCode.